nkitamuraQC/abinitioTools/README.md

 AbinitioTools is a Python package for convinient tools of quantum chemical calculations.

 ## Features
+- Application of static electric field for HF, DFT and CCSD calculations
 - Correlation functions
   - A same-time and same-position current-current correlation function
   - A spin-spin correlation function